Calendar added (above tab)

 Special thanks to Gretchen Schwanfelder, who wrote 3 of these charts.

-Update March 2018: I am now putting class worksheets into Teams.
 Look in Teams under the “files” tab for needed worksheets.

-Additionally, please go back to Teams once you’ve received a grade to get additional feedback on items turned in digitally.
+Go back to Teams once you’ve received a grade to get additional feedback on items turned in digitally.
 If you don’t see comments on your work in the Teams app, try to open a document in Word from OneDrive.

 About History Class